- Brand name

 It helps to treat high blood pressure, irregular heart beat, heart attacks and prevent angina but does not cure it.

-Do not stop taking TENORMIN without checking with your doctor.
 Your doctor may want you to gradually reduce the amount of TENORMIN you are taking.
 This should take place over a period of about 2 weeks before stopping completely.
 Do not stop suddenly as this may worsen your condition.

 If you forget to take it